 A little rain never hurt anyone, and it sure won't spoil your time in and around Newport.
-Even on the dreariest of days, you can still savor some of the best New England flavors around, explore the city's museums, enjoy a night at the theater, or sit back and relax at one of many scenic vineyards and breweries.
+Even on the dreariest of days, you can still savor some of the best New England flavors around, explore the city's museums, or sit back and relax at one of many scenic vineyards and breweries.

 Trust us, you won't mind staying indoors for this list of rain-proof activities.